Ultrasound Matrix Imaging-Part I: The focused reflection matrix, the F-factor and the role of multiple scattering: The local focusing factor and multiple scattering rate

-Fig.~\ref{fig:US-image__focusingCriterion}(b) reveals a poor focusing quality at \la{a} shallow depth that \la{could} be due to a mismatch between the \la{speed of sound in the skin,} $c_\text{skin}\approx 1500-1700$~m/s\mat{~\cite{Moran1995}}\la{,} and our wave velocity model ($c_0=1580$ m/s).
-The ultrasound images show different structures that are associated with their own speed of sound: (i) muscles tissues with three different fiber orientations \mat{[areas I, II, III on \la{F}\mat{ig.}~\ref{fig:US-image__focusingCriterion}(a)]}; (ii) two \la{v}eins located at $\mat{\lbrace x,z \rbrace} = {12,5}$~mm and ${-5,33}$~mm; \la{and} (iii) the fibula, located \la{at} the bottom left of the figure ${-12, 45}$~mm.
-However, finding the link between quality of focus provided by the focusing criterion and the spatial distribution of the speed of sound \la{throughout the medium} is a difficult task that is beyond the scope of this paper.
+The ultrasound image shows different structures that are associated with their own speed of sound: (i) muscles tissues with three different fiber orientations \mat{[areas I, II, III on \la{F}\mat{ig.}~\ref{fig:US-image__focusingCriterion}(a)]}; (ii) two \la{v}eins located at $\mat{\lbrace x,z \rbrace} = {12,5}$~mm and ${-5,33}$~mm; \la{and} (iii) the fibula, located \la{at} the bottom left of the figure ${-12, 45}$~mm.
+Fig.~\ref{fig:US-image__focusingCriterion}(d) reveals a poor focusing quality at shallow depth that \la{could} be explained by the near-field effects induced by the discrete sampling of the array.
+At larger depths, the $F-$ map exhibits a strong contrast between the right part of the image where the focusing factor $F$ is close to 1 and its left part where the focusing is degraded by the thicker and curved arrangement of superficial layers of skin, fat and muscle in area III.

+\revv{However, note there cannot be a direct correlation between the B-mode image and the $F-$ and $\alpha_M$-maps.
+Aberrations and multiple scattering are actually induced by wave velocity inhomogeneities and scatterers along the trajectories of the incident and reflected waves.
+For a given focusing point, the values of $F$ and $\alpha_M$ are thus not related to the tissue architecture revealed by the B-mode image at this point but by speed-of-sound fluctuations and scattering properties of the medium above that point.} Retrieving the spatial distribution of the speed-of-sound \la{throughout the medium} from the quality of focus provided by the \revv{$F$-factor} is a difficult task that is beyond the scope of this paper.